 Most dogs thrive on having a routine.
 They like knowing when to expect activities such as mealtimes, walks, playtime, and more.
 It can also be a great help to establish a routine when trying to train a dog.
 Most dogs feel more secure when they can predict what is going to happen each day.
-The following ideas will show you how establishing a routine can benefit your dog training program:
+The following ideas will show you how establishing a routine can benefit your dog training program.

-It's a good idea to give your dog or puppy his meals at the same time every day.
+It's a good idea to give your dog or puppy its meals at the same time every day.
 Puppies usually eat several small meals over the course of the day, while adult dogs get one or two larger meals.
 Talk to your veterinarian to figure out the best type and portion of food for your dog.

 Putting this on a schedule will greatly enhance your housebreaking efforts.
 Dogs will be more likely to hold it if they can reliably predict when they'll get a chance to go outside and relieve themselves.

 Plan on spending about an hour or more each day walking and playing with your dog.
 All dogs will benefit from this type of exercise and mental stimulation.
 Getting this activity every day can help curb destructive behavior.

 It's a good idea to add training time to your dog's schedule every day.
 It helps improve its behavior, and it provides it with some mental stimulation.
 There are a few ways to add training to your schedule each day: